Emulator Issues #8351

 But the controller stick gate on my PS2 isn't the same as the one on a GC pad and the diagonals reach 100 in the test.
 This causes the test to fail anyway.

 As this is a settings and/or controller hardware problem, not a emulator problem, this issue is invalid.

-#8 Updated by kolano over 5 years ago
+#8 Updated by kolano almost 6 years ago

 OK, I guess if we want to declare this a controller settings problems I want a bit more detail on if there are settings that can be changed to resolve it.
 If there are then I'm fine with this being invalid, if not then it seems there may be some work left to do.

-#11 Updated by skidau over 5 years ago
+#11 Updated by skidau almost 6 years ago

 The radius setting of the GC pad main stick will fix this for you.
 To determine the right value to enter, go into the Controller test and push the stick as far right as it can go and record the X value.
 Use this formula: